syncfusion-content/flutter-docs/Flutter/range-slider/getting-started.md

 # Getting started for range slider
 This section explains the steps required to add the range slider widget and its elements such as numeric and date values, ticks, labels and tooltips.
 This section covers only basic features needed to know to get started with Syncfusion range slider.

-## Add flutter range slider to an application
+## Add Flutter range slider to an application
 Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.

 **Add dependency**

-Add the Syncfusion flutter range slider dependency to your pubspec.yaml file.
+Add the Syncfusion Flutter range slider dependency to your pubspec.yaml file.

 {% highlight dart %}